 We try to run at least a couple of Club dive trips annually to give our members the chance to explore new dive sites and develop their skills away from the Rezza.

 All dive trips are run at cost and we always try to keep these reasonable.
 Members will need to pay for travel, accommodation, food and any diving-related expenses such as boat hire and air fills.

 Sometimes these dive trips are for a long weekend, other times a week away.
 We also run regular day trips to relatively local dive sites.
 For example Chepstow National Diving and Activity Centre (NDAC), Cromhall Quarry, Stoney Cove and Dosthill.

 Recent dive trips

 In the last few years we have run two week-long dive trips to Northumberland (diving around the Farne Islands), weekend trips to Plymouth, Criccieth and Lyme Regis, and even organised a member’s diving stag-do to Milford Haven!
 Previously we have also had many fun-filled Club trips to the Red Sea, Egypt.

-In 2018 we have had a two days in Lyme Regis and a week-long trip to dive the famous Scapa Flow in the Orkney Islands.
+In 2018 we had a two days in Lyme Regis, a day in Swanage and a week-long trip to dive the famous Scapa Flow in the Orkney Islands.

-There is already talk in the Clubhouse of a potential trip to Egypt in the near future!
+Beyond 2019, who knows?
+There is already talk in the Clubhouse of a potential trip to Egypt in 2020!